manila/snake/README.md

-# snake
+# Snake
 A clone of the game snake II

-WORK IN PROGRESS
+# How to Play

+Use the arrow keys to navigate the snake twords the delishious pixels, don't try to chomp on yourself!

 ### Installation
 live version: https://manila.me/snake

-### How to play
+### TODO

-Control snake with arrow keys, don't run into yourself!
+- Use requestAnimationFrame over setInterval
+- Add touch controls for tablets and phones
+- Add Bonus Bugs
+- Add Obstactles
+- Multiplayer